Why are there so many dead bees on the ground

 3. While trying to steal honey from another colony.

-4. Some bees might rejected and killed by other colony members due to some reasons.
+4. Some bees might be rejected and killed by other colony members for some reasons.

 5. Due to environmental effects.